This post may contain affiliate links. Please read my affiliate policy for more information.

 Because this is a ton of information to cover, every section in this guide includes the following:

 - Checklists/worksheets/letter templates to help you complete your tasks.
-You can print these with your guide and fill them out by hand, or you can use editable versions.
+You can print these with and fill them out by hand, or you can use editable versions which allow you to complete the form right from your computer.

 2. A final checklist of items to review/complete so you can keep track of your progress in each section.
 Place the checklist at the beginning or end of each section (it’s up to you) in a binder for easy reference.